Southern Style BBQ Ribs Traditional Slow-Smoked Recipe

 • 1 tbsp onion powder

-• 1 tsp cayenne pepper
+• 1 tsp cayenne pepper (adjust to taste)

 • 1 tsp ground cumin